Glassjaw: Hiatus and rebirth (2004–2008)

 In October 2005 the band released a B-side EP of songs not used on Worship and Tribute, titled El Mark.
 Their official website became active once again in November 2006.
-The band would go on to tour in December of that year as support for Deftones, and a few headlining shows of their own (dubbed the Fucking Tour 2006).
-Palumbo said, 'The best thing about the tour was just having it happen'.
-Also, on New Year's Eve of 2006, they played at two-day festival Stillborn Fest in Connecticut, alongside Hatebreed and others.
+The band would go on to tour in December of that year as a supporting act for Deftones, and a few headlining shows (which the band dubbed the Fucking Tour 2006).
+Palumbo said, "The best thing about the tour was just having it happen."
+On New Year's Eve of 2006, Glassjaw played at the two-day festival Stillborn Fest in Connecticut, alongside Hatebreed and others.
 Along with new material was the confirmation that a new album would be released in 2007, with the new songs introduced at the shows included.

 Glassjaw's official site homepage showed "7.7.7." in large bold text, referring to a one-off show at the Carling Academy Brixton in England.
-It was then announced on fan site Glassjaw.net that they would be playing a warm up show at the Camden Barfly on 6.7.7.
-These shows were the first in the UK for four years.
-At the end of 2007, Glassjaw, for the first time, headlined in southern California in various venues such as the Avalon in Hollywood, the House of Blues in San Diego, and the Glasshouse in Pomona.
+It was then announced on a fan site that they would be playing a warm-up show at the Camden Barfly on June 7th.
+These shows were the first time in four years the band performed in the United Kingdom.
+At the end of 2007, Glassjaw headlined various venues in southern California for the first time such as the Avalon in Hollywood, the House of Blues in San Diego, and the Glasshouse in Pomona.
 This was dubbed the "100% Maybe" tour, a joke referring to the uncertain nature of their tours due to frequent cancellations.
 The band was one of the headlining acts of 2007's Saints & Sinners Festival at the Asbury Park Convention Hall in Asbury Park, New Jersey, along with Against Me!.